zadoke/CPTrainBot/README.md

 - [Note](#note)

 ## Installation

-To use CPTrainBot, you need to follow these steps:
+To use CPTrainBot, please follow these steps:

-1. Clone the repository.
+1. Clone both the CPTrainBot repository and the [backend repository](https://github.com/zadoke/CPTrainBot-backend) to your local machine.
-2. Rename the `config_example.json` file to `config.json`.
+2. In the CPTrainBot repository, rename the `config_example.json` file to `config.json`.
-3. Fill in the following fields in the `config.json` file with your Discord bot token and the Client ID.
+3. Open the `config.json` file and enter your Discord bot token and Client ID in the appropriate fields.
-4. Fill the .env file with your backend URL (BACKEND_URL).
+4. Open the `.env` file and enter your backend URL in the `BACKEND_URL` field.
-5. Install the required packages with the following command: `npm install`.
+5. Install the required packages by running the command `npm install`.
-6. Run the following command to deploy the slash commands: `node deploy-commands.js`
+6. Deploy the slash commands by running the command `node deploy-commands.js`.
-7. Build and run the [backend](https://github.com/zadoke/CPTrainBot-backend#installation).
+7. Follow the [installation instructions](https://github.com/zadoke/CPTrainBot-backend#installation) to build and run the backend.

 ## Usage

-To start CPTrainBot, make sure that the backend is running.
-Then run the following command: `node .`.
+To start using CPTrainBot, first ensure that the backend is running.
+Then, navigate to the CPTrainBot repository on your local machine and run the command `node .` to start the bot.

-CPTrainBot uses Discord Slash Commands.
+CPTrainBot uses Slash Commands.
 Here's a list of available commands:

 - `/imagem` - displays an image of a train.
 - `/horarios` - displays the train schedule for a given station.
 Requires the station name and the time period in hours.
 Please note that due to a current limitation, you need to select the station from the presented list.